GWR01

 The Power of God heralds a new status of humanity

 Jesus Christ came to fulfill his mission as the "son of man" and the lamb of God.
 In this role, He prepared the way for us.
 Crucified and raised from the dead Jesus became more than Messiah King of the Jews.
 He became the savior and redeemer of all humankind.
-We who were outside of the fellowship of God could at last, know Him, have fellowship with Him, and even call Him Abba, Daddy.
+We could at last, know Him, meet with Him, have fellowship with Him, and even call Him Abba, Daddy.
 This is the Good News!

 Throughout the earliest days of the Christian faith the question has been asked and must continue to be asked, "Should we obey God or man?"
 In order to distinguish between these two voices something is required of us: To begin, each of us must acknowledge that the Bible IS the Word of Truth and trust it to be the single valid source of truth and doctrine.
 Too few in the modern world have actually discovered this and believe it.
 Secondly it is required of us to listen to the voice of inner witness which God has given to all his children.
 Those seeking truth will usually seek some expert, theologian, or cleric explain to explain to us what is written.